section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 From the two stages above we will have Xampp environment which will support PHP and B4A which will support rapid android application development.

-From B4A Application click on File -> New -> Default to create new android application.
+From B4A Application click on File -> New -> Default to create a new android application.

 ![New B4A application](/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/b4a-create-new-default-application.png)

-* chose project path and assign project name.
+* chose a project path and assign the project name.

 ![Project name](/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/project-path.png)

 ### B4A Android CRUD Operation

 * Add HTTP library to enable connection to host computer.
-The library is added through a window called Library manager in the right corner of B4A application
+The library is added through a window called Library manager in the right corner of the B4A application

 ![Library manager](/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/add-http-library.png)

-* The application will do CRUD operation.
-We will create a layout that has a editText and button which we use to create CRUD operations.
+* The application will do a CRUD operation.
+We will create a layout that has an editText and button which we use to create CRUD operations.

 ![Add layout](/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/button-editText-design.png)